LeonMrBonnie/altv-module-boilerplate/README.md

 1. Run `git clone https://github.com/LeonMrBonnie/altv-module-boilerplate.git` to clone the repository
 2. Navigate to the folder with `cd altv-module-boilerplate`
 3. Run `git submodule init` to initialize the submodules
-4. Then run `git submodule update` to fetch the submodules
+4. Then run `git submodule update --init --recursive` to fetch the submodules
 5. Run the `tools/build.bat` *(Windows)* or the `tools/build.sh` *(Linux)* to build the project using CMake
 6. The built project `.dll` / `.so` can now be found in the `dist` directory